Ruth Cuadra's Personal Profile

 AA-MDS-TALK and Marrowforums

 In 1996, Vince Wessling started the AA-MDS-TALK listserv (email-based discussion group) to let AA and MDS patients help each other.
-I participated in the listserv for several years, first as an AA patient and later an MDS patient.
-When Vince asked me to help him moderate the discussion, I was more than willing to help.
+I participated in the listserv for several years, first as an AA patient and later as an MDS patient.
+When Vince asked me to help him moderate the discussion I was more than willing to help.
 I was reading the listserv messages regularly anyway, so it wasn't hard to keep an eye on listserv activity, answer questions, and solve problems as they came up.

 The technical side of running the forum system is managed by my husband, but I'm available to correspond about my experiences and to help people get the support they need.